Khaled-Mahmmoud/MyCompetitiveProgramming/String/Suffix Array.md

 **Code**

 1) Generate N+1 suffixes put in vector
-2) Create map from suffix to its original index
+2) Create map suffix_array to its original index
 3) Sort the vector
 4) Now we can use map to know idx of i'th sorted suffix